- Who We Are

-From college students majoring in business to CEOs like Bill Gates and Twitter co-founders Biz Stone and Evan Williams, the business world is increasingly an ally in the shift to a more sustainable, ethical, and healthy way of producing food.
-Farm Forward believes the system is ripe for reinvention.
+From college students majoring in business to CEOs like Bill Gates and Twitter co-founders Biz Stone and Evan Williams, the business world is increasingly our ally in the shift to a more sustainable, ethical, and healthy way of producing food.
+The system is ripe for reinvention.

 Hampton Creek Foods’ mission is to “replace these invisible eggs with a plant-based substitute that not only alleviates the suffering of egg-laying hens, but is more sustainable, less expensive, and better for our health as well.”

 So how does Hampton Creek Foods replicate an egg?
 After all, it’s not only the taste that’s important to capture, but also eggs’ texture and cohesive quality.

 “We look at hundreds of different plant proteins and screen them for functionality in different applications—how they work in emulsifications, can they help with leavening in baked goods, etc.,” Hampton Creek Foods’ CEO Josh Tetrick told us.
 “By testing large varieties of proteins, we are able to match, and in some cases surpass, the capabilities of an egg.”

 Similarly, Beyond Meat is a company motivated by health, environmental, and animal welfare concerns to find a plant-based substitute for poultry.